Anran0716/AnranZheng/content/home/experience.md

         * Established a water pollution simulation model of Yangtze River Delta region with ENVI and SPSS.
         * Modelled the distribution pattern of urban residents of the Pearl Delta region with GIS and statistics methods.

+  - title: GIS and Statistics Analyst
+    company: Shenzhen Visiondom ESG Co., Ltd
+    company_url: ''
+    company_logo: org-gc
+    location: Beijing, China
+    date_start: '2020-11-01'
+    date_end: '2021-01-01'
+    description: |2-

+        * Conducted spatial and statistics analysis on the land-use data of Hefei city during 2017-2019 in ArcGIS, and completed summarizing reports.
+        * Vectorized, checked and repaired the topology errors from mangrove polygons of four provinces in ArcGIS.

 design:
   columns: '2'